koenrane/KR-new-site/content/import/seeking-power-is-often-convergently-instrumental-in-mdps.md

 By _waiting_, the agent seems to seek “control over the future” compared to _obtaining candy_.
 At **wait**, the agent still has a choice, while at **candy**, the agent is stuck.
 We can prove that for all $0 \leq \gamma \leq 1, \text{POWER}_{\mathcal{D}_\text{unif}}(\textbf{wait}, \gamma)\geq \text{POWER}_{\mathcal{D}_\text{unif}}(\textbf{candy}, \gamma)$.

+> [!info] Definition: POWER-seeking
-**Definition** (POWER-seeking).
-At state $s$ and discount rate $\gamma$, we say that action $a$ _seeks POWER compared to action_ $a’$ when the expected POWER after choosing _a_ is greater than the expected POWER after choosing $a’$.
+> At state $s$ and discount rate $\gamma$, we say that action $a$ _seeks POWER compared to action_ $a’$ when the expected POWER after choosing _a_ is greater than the expected POWER after choosing $a’$.

 This definition suggests several philosophical clarifications about power-seeking.

-**POWER-seeking is not a binary property**
+### POWER-seeking is not a binary property

-Before this definition, I thought that power-seeking was an intuitive ‘you know it when you see it’ kind of thing.
+Before this definition, I thought that power-seeking was an intuitive "you know it when you see it" kind of thing.
 I mean, how do you answer questions like “suppose a clown steals millions of dollars from organized crime in a major city, but then he burns all of the money.
-Did he gain power?”
+Did he gain power?”.

-Unclear: the question is ill-posed.
+Unclear.
+The question is ill-posed.
 Instead, we recognize that the “gain a lot of money” action was POWER-seeking, but the “burn the money in a big pile” part threw away a lot of POWER.

 ![](https://res.cloudinary.com/lesswrong-2-0/image/upload/f_auto,q_auto/v1/mirroredImages/6DuJxY8X45Sco4bS2/zkps2vhhmp3yjhy7nujz)
 <br/>Figure: A policy can seek POWER at one time step, only to discard it at the next time step.
 For example, a policy might go _right_ at **1** (which seeks POWER$_{\mathcal{D}_\text{unif}}$ compared to _down_ at **1**), only to then go _down_ at **2** (which seeks less POWER$_{\mathcal{D}_\text{unif}}$ than going _right_ at **2**).

-**POWER-seeking depends on the agent’s time preferences**
+### POWER-seeking depends on the agent’s time preferences

 Suppose we’re roommates, and we can’t decide what ice cream shop to eat at today or where to move next year.
 We strike a deal: I choose the shop, and you decide where we live.
 I gain short-term POWER (for $\gamma$ close to 0), and you gain long-term POWER (for $\gamma$ close to 1).